yankuai/FaceGeo/readme.md

 pip install -r requirements.txt
 ```
 ### Inference
-Inference on a folder of multiple indivisuals' face images.

-- The data should be arranged into the following structure.
+You can perform inference on a folder containing multiple individuals' face images.
+The data should be organized in the following structure:

 ```sh
 input/